PhyProg/Scientific-Computing/README.md

 # Scientific-Computing
-This repository contains codes written in Python (using NumPy, SciPy, SymPy, Pandas, etc) for fun. :)
+This repository contains small codes written in Python (using NumPy, SciPy, SymPy, Pandas, etc) for fun. :)

 Currently it contains:
 - Linear systems of differential equations,